AlvaroCorrales/AlvaroCorrales.github.io/_pages/cv.md

 classes: single
 ---

 **TL;DR**.
-I currently work as a Data Scientist at IBM, with over 4 years of experience in client-facing roles.
+I am a freelance data scientist with >6 years of experience in the tech and consulting sectors, working with clients in the banking, telco, energy and public sectors, and a track record of leading cross-functional teams.
+My passion is to uncover the hidden truths in data; I strive for that "aha" moment when suddenly everything makes sense.

 I specialise in a wide array of Econometric and Data Science techniques including causal inference, discrete choice models, time series and duration analysis.

-After 2.5 years in management and economic consulting, in mid-2019 I decided to pursue a career in Data Science.
-By that time, Data Science had become an exciting and innovative field, as well as a meeting point for people with very diverse backgrounds with plenty of room for cross-disciplinary collaboration.
+I am always in the look-out for new projects and challenges, searching for value-driven organisations that strive to make the world a better place, one data point at a time.

 <style>
 .button {